 On the other hand, Diana is fully aware of ways that employees may attempt to manipulate their employers in order to receive more money than they are entitled to.
 If you are an employer who is being coerced or even threatened by an employee making false claims that you owe overtime pay, get in touch with our office.
 S.T.
 Legal has the leverage to protect your business, your finances, and your reputation.
 Whichever side of the dispute you’re on, Diana will fight level the playing field.

 When Break Time Pay Takes Goes Into Overtime

 Surprisingly, federal law does not require employers to provide meal or rest breaks during the workday.
 Illinois law, however, requires employers to provide employees who work at least seven-and-a-half hours with a 20-minute unpaid meal break.
 It’s important for both workers and employers to know, however, that employees cannot legally be expected to work during this break period.

 If an employee is tasked with answering the phone or receiving packages during a so-called “meal break,” that individual must be paid at his or her regular hourly rate.
 And, if this period stretches the worker’s day into overtime, he or she must be paid time and a half.

 Why It Is Crucial to Have a Knowledgeable Unpaid Overtime Attorney on Your Side

 As you can see, unpaid overtime issues are complicated and often extend into other wage and hour areas of employment law.
 This is why it’s vital to have an employment attorney with in-depth knowledge to fight for your cause.
-Diana Taylor is perfect for the job because she not only knows employment law inside out, she is also a dedicated advocate for employees or employers who are not being treated fairly.
+Diana Servos is perfect for the job because she not only knows employment law inside out, she is also a dedicated advocate for employees or employers who are not being treated fairly.